treangenlab/emu/README.md

 The combine-outputs function can be used to create a single table containing all Emu output relative abundances in a single directory.
 Note this function will select all the .tsv files in the provided directory that contain 'rel-abundance' in the filename.
-Combined table will only include the specified rank as a taxonomy column and therefore will only include Emu output relative abundance tables that contain the specified rank.
+Combined table will only include the specified rank as a taxonomy column and therefore will only include Emu output relative abundances that contain the specified rank.
+Combined table will be created in the provided directory path with the file name: emu-combined-&lt;rank>.tsv.

 ```bash
 emu combine-outputs <directory_path> <rank>